ShengdingHu/shengdinghu.github.io/content/profile.md

 1. **Scaling Pretrain**.
 Ensuring the growth of language models' ability is measureable and predictable.

 2. **Scaling RL**.
-This includes developing scaling principles for scalable oversight, PPO, MCTS, etc.
+This includes developing scaling RL training compute, inference compute, data source, RL horizon (O1 paradigm).

 3. **Scaling World Model**  Unifing modality and training objectives, then scaling with pretrain and RL.